sirisacademic/affilgood/README.md

 ## Using component functions independently

 The main functionalities of each module can also be imported and used independently in a Python script.

 This allows users to integrate specific components of the pipeline into their own workflows.

 ### Example: Using AffilGoodSpan

-If you have a DataFrame `df` with a column with strings containing affiliation spans, you can use the span identification functionality as follows:
+If you have a DataFrame `df_input` with a column with strings containing affiliation spans, you can use the span identification functionality as follows:

+The input and output formats and settings such as `SPAN_MODEL` and `SPAN_DEVICE` are configured in AffilGoodSpan/config.py

 1. **Load the Span Pipeline**:
     ```python